MarcelSimader/SEPModules/README.md

 ---

-The package includes four base modules:
+The package includes the following base modules:
 - ### SEPMaths
   For mathematical operations, helper functions, and classes.